Helios113/dyna/README.md

 Add all hyper params like learned tau and bias to the hf checkpoint

 How do we verify everything
-    We need statistics
-    and two entropies to finish it off

-    Plot expert selection
-    Plot entropy and maybe seq length as a graph that can scroll and as a total graph
+    Plot entropy and maybe seq length as a graph that can scroll and as a total graph -- done

+    Plot expert selection -- almost done
+    Do the same reg loss as they had
+    Make ACT for comparisons
+    Paramterise everything and run
+    Fix initialisation
+    batch packing
+    Shanon entropy being 10 seems highly unlikely

+Entropy calc before applying sigmoid apparently1!!

 Mixture of Reccurance routing examples